pmean/build-website/text/07/PromotingYourBook.md

 > represented in the bulleted list above represent a conflict of
 > interest that is reportable in any CME event that I might participate
 > in.
 The reason is that none of my talks promotes a particular drug,
 > medical device, or other commercial product.
-But I don\'t mind
+But I don't mind
 > reporting this sort of thing if the group that sponsors the talk feels
 > that such reporting is necessary.
 >
-> There apparently is a \"statute of limitations\" for these potential
+> There apparently is a "statute of limitations" for these potential
 > conflicts.
 You do not have to report any financial considerations that
 > occurred more than twelve months prior to your talk.
 This is
 > apparently based on an ACCME recommendation.
 Why twelve months is a